Hanna Rizatdinova

 Hanna Serhiivna Rizatdinova (Ганна Сергіївна Різатдінова; born 16 July 1993) is a Ukrainian individual rhythmic gymnast.
-In the all-around event, she is the 2016 Olympic bronze medalist, a two-time World All-around medalist (silver in 2013, bronze in 2014), and a two-time (2014, 2016) European All-around bronze medalist.
+In the all-around event, she is the 2016 Olympic bronze medalist, a two-time World all-around medalist (silver in 2013, bronze in 2014), and a two-time (2014, 2016) European all-around bronze medalist.
+She is also the 2013 World hoop champion.

 Career

 Rizatdinova started to train gymnastics in Simferopol and was coached by her mother Oksana Rizatdinova.
 She won the silver all-around medal at the 2008 Kyiv Junior World Cup behind Russian gymnast Daria Dmitrieva.
-She was part of the Ukraine team that won bronze at the 2008 European Junior Championships in Torino.
+She was part of the Ukraine team that won bronze at the 2008 European Junior Championships in Turin.

 As a senior, Rizatdinova won bronze with Team Ukraine at the 2011 World Championships and 2011 European Championships.

 Rizatdinova had a successful World Cup series at the 2012 Deriugina Cup in Kyiv.
 She won the bronze in the all-around and in the hoop final, and silver for the ball and clubs final.
 She then competed at the 2012 European Championships and finished 8th in the all-around.

 Rizatdinova represented Ukraine in the individual all-around event at the 2012 Summer Olympics, where she placed 10th in the finals.